Tailored from £2,950 per person excl. flights

 8 Days Arusha, Mount Kilimanjaro

-Few things are as humbling as being passed by porters on a mountain trek so don’t forget to cheer on your porters who will set your tent, fetch water and prepare the equipment at the next campsite.
+Few things are as humbling as being passed by porters on a mountain trek, so don’t forget to cheer on your porters who will set your tent, fetch water and prepare the equipment at the next campsite.

-From Lava Tower, you'll make your way down into Barranco Valley and you feel the benefits of dropping altitude.
-The descent further down to Barranco Camp offers fantastic views of the Western Breach and Breach Wall making for some spectacular photo opportunities.
+From Lava Tower, you'll make your way down into Barranco Valley and feel the benefits of dropping altitude.
+The descent further down to Barranco Camp offers fantastic views of the Western Breach and Breach Wall, making for some spectacular photo opportunities.

 A hot drink and a light midnight snack precede the most challenging and rewarding day of your trek.
 Wayfairer guides have led hundreds of successful treks to the summit and their leadership provides that extra motivation when you need it most.

-From the summit you descend steadily back to Barafu Camp where you take a short rest and collect the gear you left behind.
+From the summit, you descend steadily back to Barafu Camp, where you'll take a short rest and collect the gear you left behind.
 Your lungs welcome every breath as you drop altitude and the magnitude of what you have just achieved starts to sink in.